Guillermo Wagner Granizo

-Guillermo "Bill" Wagner Granizo (March 11, 1923 – November 1995) is an American artist, known for his brightly colored ceramic tile murals which often featured historical or autobiographical references.
-He was active in Northern California from 1970 to 1995, and lived in San Francisco, Ben Lomond, San Jose, and Benicia.
+Guillermo "Bill" Wagner Granizo (né William Joseph Wagner; March 11, 1923 – November 1995) is an American artist, known for his brightly colored ceramic tile murals which often featured historical or autobiographical references.
+He was active in Northern California from 1960 to 1995, and lived in San Francisco, Ben Lomond, San Jose, and Benicia.

 Early life and education

-He was named William Joseph Wagner, and was born in San Francisco, California on March 11, 1923.
+Guillermo Wagner Granizo was named William Joseph Wagner at birth, he was born in San Francisco, California on March 11, 1923.
 His mother Dora Granizo was Nicaraguan, and his father Joseph Wagner was of German descent and from the East Coast.
-He lived in Guatemala and Nicaragua for eleven years in childhood.
+Granizo lived in Guatemala and Nicaragua for eleven years in childhood.
 Upon returning to San Francisco he attended St. Dominic’s School in the Western Addition neighborhood, and High School of Commerce.

-He served in the US Army during World War II and was injured on Utah Beach during D-Day.
-After the war, he attended San Francisco College of Art for a year.
+He served in the United States Army during World War II and was injured on Utah Beach during D-Day.
+After the war, Granizo attended San Francisco College of Art (later known as San Francisco Art Institute) for a year, although some sources state he graduated in 1949.